smartwalkie/Walkie-talkie-android-by-voiceping/README.md

 6. Join a group

 You cannot listen to a group channel before joining it.
-To join a group channel, you can use,
+To join a group channel:

 ```kotlin
 VoicePing.joinGroup("group_id")